core-wg/resource-directory/draft-ietf-core-resource-directory.md

 and the multicast capabilities of the network.

 A Resource Directory MAY provide hints about the content-formats it supports in the links it exposes or registers, using the "ct" link attribute, as shown in the example below.
 Clients MAY use these hints to select alternate content-formats for interaction with the Resource Directory.

+TODO: Suggestion to add a version, ver, parameter.

 HTTP does not support multicast and consequently only unicast discovery can be supported using HTTP.
 Links to Resource Directories MAY be registered in other Resource Directories,